jamesmawm/IB-Trading-Models-And-Backtester/README.md

 This is an enhancement to the current version of High Frequency Trading Model with IB @ https://github.com/jamesmawm/High-Frequency-Trading-Model-with-IB.

 In this version, I've decoupled modules, used functional programming styles, made things simpler and enable switching between different strategies.
-Oh, and a custom backtester too with bid/ask price simulated events.
+Oh, and a custom backtester too with bid/ask price simulated events (Zipline gave my code cancer).

 Again, these files are for evaluation purposes only and do not constitute real profitable trading models.